 void Save () {

-writer = new BinaryWriter(File.Open(savePath, FileMode.Create));
+var writer = new BinaryWriter(File.Open(savePath, FileMode.Create));

 }

 We now have a writer variable that references a new binary writer.
 Its type is obvious.

 When should var be used?

 The var keyword is syntactic sugar that you don't need to use at all.
 While you could use it everywhere that the compiler can infer which type is meant, it's better to only do this when readability is improved and types are explicit.
 I only use var in these tutorials when a variable is declared and immediately assigned to, using the new keyword.
 So only in expressions of the form var t = new Type.